- This event has passed.

 2025 Gender Studies Workshop — The Beauty and the Book: Women, Knowledge, Literature, and Book Culture in Late Imperial China and Beyond

-This year’s Gender Studies Workshop— The Beauty and the Book: Women, Knowledge, Literature, and Book Culture in Late Imperial China and Beyond— will explore new directions in the study of writings by and about women in late imperial China and will take place on April 25, 2025.
+This year’s Gender Studies Workshop—The Beauty and the Book: Women, Knowledge, Literature, and Book Culture in Late Imperial China and Beyond: A Conference in Honor of Ellen Widmer—will explore new directions in the study of writings by and about women in late imperial China and will take place on April 25, 2025.
+The conference is generously sponsored by the Chiang Ching-kuo Foundation, Wellesley College, Fairbank Center (Harvard University), and Asia Center (Harvard University).
 It will have four panels: 1.
-Uncovering new connections in apparently familiar sources; 2.
-Rethinking gender roles and gender boundaries; 3.
-The relationship between gender and knowledge, especially for non-elite women; 4.
-Reverberations of these these Ming-Qing themes on gender in modern, post-modern, transnational, and diasporic contexts.
+Uncovering the Hidden; 2.
+New Perspectives on Gender Roles and Gender Boundaries; 3.
+Gender and Knowledge; 4.
+Modern, Post-modern, Diasporic, and Transnational Reverberations.

 Discussant: Dorothy Ko, Barnard College